 Fremantle Stuff > cemeteries.
 See also: Cemeteries Quiz.

 There have been three Fremantle cemeteries, the first two now known by the names of nearby streets, while the third, on Carrington Street, is the present Fremantle Cemetery.
 Before 1831, there were two town lots reserved as burial ground on Market Street, between Bannister and Nairn Streets.

 Alma Street Cemetery was in use 1831-1855.

 Skinner Street Cemetery operated 1852-1899, Vale Street.

-Fremantle Cemetery, Carrington St, was opened in 1898.
+Fremantle Cemetery, Carrington Street, was opened in 1898.